rki-mf1/MpoxSonar/CONTRIBUTING.md

 ## Before Commit/Push
 1. Self-review
     + Check the current branch.
     + Confirm the changes meet the goals
 2. Run python-format checking -> `pre-commit run --all-files`.
-Fix it if found; otherwise, you will not be allowed to commit and push.
+(In most cases, this command will fix all the problems if found) however, sometimes, some errors cannot be solved automatically.
+Hence you have to fix it manually according to the error message; otherwise, you will not be allowed to commit and push.

 ## Pull Request
 When you're finished with the changes, create a pull request, also known as a PR.